isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-data-trans/c-transf-types/c-standard-transf/c-rematch.md

 ---
 description: The REMatch transformation is a pattern-matching transformation that uses regular expressions to specify one or more patterns to look for and capture in the input.
-seo-description: The REMatch transformation is a pattern-matching transformation that uses regular expressions to specify one or more patterns to look for and capture in the input.
-seo-title: REMatch
 solution: Analytics
 title: REMatch
 topic: Data workbench